xpsi-group/xpsi/_sources/FAQ.rst.txt

 in :ref:`R19`, hereafter R19).

 Disk storage required is indeed small: up to :math:`\mathcal{O}(100)` Mbytes for applications thus far (e.g., R19).
 There is a variant of MultiNest nested sampling that is much more memory and disk intensive, but we do not use it.

-.. rubric:: Why?

-Imporance nested sampling (Feroz et al. 2013) is not compatible with the alternative options (read: hacks) for prior implementation.
+This is because importance nested sampling is not compatible with the alternative options (read: hacks) for prior implementation (see `Riley, PhD thesis <https://hdl.handle.net/11245.1/aa86fcf3-2437-4bc2-810e-cf9f30a98f7a>`_).